 Kelly Dental Arts is skilled in performing dental implant procedures for the restoration of missing teeth and creating a naturally beautiful and functional smile.
 Such implants are also used to correct loose or ill-fitting dentures.

 The first step is a comprehensive evaluation of a patient's jawbone.
 If dental implants are a viable option the procedure involves placing a titanium device within the bone to replace the root of one's natural tooth, an artificial tooth is attached to it.
-In certain cases, Drs.
-Dawn and Shawn will work side-by-side a specialist for the surgical placement of implants.
+In certain cases, Dr. Dawn will work side-by-side a specialist for the surgical placement of implants.

 As teeth whitening has grown in popularity, so have the number of methods available.
 There is not one option for everyone.
 Kelly Dental Arts offers comprehensive patient evaluations to determine the extent of treatment needed and their dental history as a means of creating an individually designed plan using the best possible alternative.